BeTomorrow/micro-observables/README.md

 #### Observable.compute(compute: () => value)

-`Observable.compute()` is your **silver bullet** when it is too difficult to create a new observable with the usual `transform()`, `onlyIf()` or `latest()` methods.
+`Observable.compute()` is your **silver bullet** when it is too difficult to create a new observable with the usual `select()`, `onlyIf()` or `latest()` methods.
 It is especially useful when dealing with complex data structures.
 It takes a function that computes a new value by directly accessing values from other observables and it returns a new observable containing the result of this computation.

 **How it works:** Each time the observable is evaluated, it calls the provided `compute` function and automatically tracks the observables that are used during the computation (i.e. those on which `get()` is getting called).
 It then registers these observables as input, ensuring that the new observable is updated each time one of them changes.
 If you are familiar with MobX, it works the same way as the `@computed` observables.